LumenLabsDev/whisper-node/README.md

 ### CLI (Model Downloader)

-Run the interactive downloader (downloads into `node_modules/whisper-node/lib/whisper.cpp/models` and then builds `whisper.cpp`):
+Run the interactive downloader (downloads into `node_modules/@lumen-labs-dev/whisper-node/lib/whisper.cpp/models`; non-Windows will build on first use if needed):

 ```text
 npx @lumen-labs-dev/whisper-node